 Simple English definitions for legal terms

-Read a random definition: go to the country
+Read a random definition: comprehensive insurance coverage

 Term: Born Valid